GuyCui/project/webshell/extJs/WebShell/ext/modern/theme-base/Readme.md

 ### Child vs Descendant Selectors

 When styling a component's inner elements descendant selectors such as `.x-foo .x-bar` should be preferred over direct child selectors like `.x-foo > .x-bar`.
 This allows for much more flexibility in the markup and allows it to tolerate more change, such as the insertion of a wrapping element in between `x-foo` and `x-bar` without potentially breaking the styling.
 The only exception to this rule is when there is the potential for nesting.
 For example, a panel might use a selector such as `.x-panel > .x-body-el` in order to only style its own body element, and not the body elements of other panels nested within it.
 In some cases when there may be a varying number of dom elements in between the container element and it's child it may be necessary to add UI-specific class names to the child element, but this should be treated as the exception, not the rule.
 An example of this is `Ext.Container`.
-It adds a UI-specific class for each `classCls` to its `innerElement` because there can be a varying number of DOM ancestors in between the `innerElement` and the `element` depending on whether or not the container has docked items.
+It adds a UI-specific class for each `classCls` to its `bodyElement` because there can be a varying number of DOM ancestors in between the `bodyElement` and the `element` depending on whether or not the container has docked items.